Dental Amalgam "Safe,"

 He stated the the ADA did not have a gag rule, and the ADA did not have the power to gag.
 The ADA wants the dentists to discuss amalgam based only on science.
 He stated that it was unethical for a dentist to remove amalgam from a non allergic person if the dentist is saying that he is removing a toxin.

-Tell all your friends about dental mercury, especially those with children.
-And for the your poor child's sake, who is depending on you, don't just take your child for a dental appointment for eleven fillings as my neighbor says she is getting ready to do, and she hasn't even asked the dentist if he is mercury free!!
+She was to take her child for a dental appointment for eleven dental fillings.
+She hadn't even asked the dentist if he is mercury free!!
 I asked my neighbor, "You mean you are letting a dentist put in eleven fillings in your child's mouth, and you don't even know what kind of material he is going to use?
 And you have already heard from me how I was mercury poisoned??
 I told her, "Eleven mercury fillings could cause your child to have seizures!"

 Back to the top